MattKevan/uxlift/_topics/5-factors-of-display-viewability.md

 ---
 title: 5 Factors of Display Viewability
-intro: An ad served doesn't necessarily equal an ad viewed, and digital advertisers and publishers are catching onto this as the industry shifts toward valuing viewability.
+description: An ad served doesn't necessarily equal an ad viewed, and digital advertisers and publishers are catching onto this as the industry shifts toward valuing viewability.
 category:
 - Optimisation